-Arne said one issue they hadn't figured out yet was the 500 feet distance whether it pertained to

-40 Village, and a Residential 20, but in all those areas, it is a conditional use.
-It's not automatically

-41 granted and must go through the process which addresses, neighbors, traffic, and other
+Arne said one issue they hadn't figured out yet was the 500 feet distance whether it pertained to abutting properties or just 500 feet in general.
+Arne said when it comes to regulation and retail establishment under their zoning regulations in town, retail is allowed in Village Center, Stone Village, and a Residential 20, but in all those areas, it is a conditional use.
+It's not automatically granted and must go through the process which addresses, neighbors, traffic, and other performance standards that come up.
+It is not an automatic given in any of those three locations.

-- 42 performance standards that come up.
-It is not an automatic given in any of those three locations. - 43 The town has some regulation and control as far as where the location might be.
+The town has some regulation and control as far as where the location might be.

 - 1 Heather said it rests on their zoning.
 Arne thought it was too bad the state made it impossible to - 2 single out cannabis retail and just associated it with all retail.
 He thought it would have been nice - 3 to have some leeway where a town could opt in but had more control where the location may be. - 4 State statute doesn't allow that. - 5 Leigh thought the 500-foot rule was clear. - 6 Scott Blair said he had sent Julie an email and if they were looking for more information directly - 7 from the Vermont Cannabis Control Board, every Monday at 11:00 am they have a Zoom meeting - 8 open to the public.
 They discuss a lot of issues.
 They discussed the 500-foot buffer zone last week. - 9 Arne asked if they accepted questions from the public and Scott said they had an opportunity for - 10 citizens' comments.
 Lee asked Scott to provide the link to him.
-Scott said he would. - 11 Arne got an email from Green Peak Alliance, which is an organization associated with the Black - 12 River Community Coalition and The Greater Falls Connection, and the Mt.
-Ascutney Regional - 13 Commission, the Springfield School District, and the Vermont Department of Health, and the - 14 district offices of White River in Springfield.
+Scott said he would. - Arne got an email from Green Peak Alliance, which is an organization associated with the Black - 12 River Community Coalition and The Greater Falls Connection, and the Mt.
+Ascutney Regional - 13 Commission, the Springfield School District, and the Vermont Department of Health, and the - district offices of White River in Springfield.
 On Monday, February 21st from 6:30 to 7:30 they - will have a Zoom meeting regarding the retail cannabis conversation.
-It will be a public health perspective.
+It will be a public health - perspective.
 It is open to the public and will take questions ahead of time.
-Arne didn't know what - perspective.
-It is open to the public and will take questions ahead of time.
-Arne didn't know what it would be like or entail other than the fact the organizations associated with it were local and - relevant and it seemed like they knew what was going on.
-He thought it could be a good source of - information and a good place to ask questions.
+Arne didn't know what - it would be like or entail other than the fact the organizations associated with it were local and - relevant and it seemed like they knew what was going on.
+He thought it could be a good source of - 19 information and a good place to ask questions.
 Their mission statement is to promote healthy - 20 communities and work to prevent substance abuse.
-He didn't know if it was slanted that way, but - they had questions and general observations and recommendations for communities that opted in - 22 to navigate the repercussions with youth and folks with substance abuse. - Lee got the same email and offered to forward it to anyone that was interested. - Arne said it could be some good information.
-It is supposed to be a general overview of the Cannabis Law Act 164, the most up-to-date decisions from the Vermont CCB, what a local cannabis commission is and what it can do, and suggestions for towns should an opt in vote pass. - 27
+He didn't know if it was slanted that way, but - 21 they had questions and general observations and recommendations for communities that opted in - 22 to navigate the repercussions with youth and folks with substance abuse. - Lee got the same email and offered to forward it to anyone that was interested. - Arne said it could be some good information.
+It is supposed to be a general overview of the - 25 Cannabis Law Act 164, the most up-to-date decisions from the Vermont CCB, what a local - cannabis commission is and what it can do, and suggestions for towns should an opt in vote pass.